27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Who wants to go ziplining in Cabo?
 (Credit: Canopy Costa Azul)

-One of the most adrenalin-charged activities in Cabo San Lucas (and the surrounding area) is to whizz through the air like a bird on a wire – aka ziplining.
+For thrill-seekers, one of the most fun things to do in Cabo is to whizz through the air like a bird on a wire – aka ziplining.

 A zipline is a cable strung between two platforms standing on a cliff high off the ground some 100 to 200 feet or more apart.